-The Coordinated Program in Dietetics offered by the Nutrition and Health Department (NHD), College of Food and Agriculture aims to prepare graduates who are competent entry-level dietitians.
+The Coordinated Program in Dietetics offered by the College of Medicine and Health Sciences aims to prepare graduates who are competent entry-level dietitians.
 The program's mission is to prepare competent graduates who are highly qualified entry-level dietitians, to improve the nutritional well-being and health of the UAE population.
 The program goals are (1) to prepare graduates to be competent, entry-level dietitians and (2) to prepare graduates who demonstrate leadership and a commitment to community service.
 The Coordinated Program in Dietetics at UAEU is accredited as a Foreign Dietitian Education Programs (FDE) by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
-Outcome data measuring achievement of program objectives are available on request.
+Outcome data measuring the achievement of program objectives are available on request.
 For more information, please refer to the Student Handbook in the link below "More details on this program".

 Goal Number 2.
 To prepare graduates who demonstrate leadership and a commitment to community service Objectives: (a) At least 50% of graduates will indicate on the alumni survey that they actively participate in community service activities during the past year (b) Over a 5-year period, 60% of graduates will be active members of professional associations within 12 months post-graduation. (c) Over a 3-year period, at least 80% of employers responding to surveys on a scale of 1-5 (5=excellent) will rate graduates as 3 (satisfactory) or better for demonstration of leadership skills.